 It was really hard because I didn’t have any confidence ‘cause he had done everything.

 Services are generally designed to meet the needs of the mainstream population, the so-called “80 percent”.
 The remaining 20 percent is often treated as the exception — but these are the people who are often struggling the most and who need services more than the average person.

 When you flip that idea on its head and focus on designing for the 20 percent, everyone benefits.
 Look at how text captioning for videos, initially designed for the hearing impaired, now benefits us all — for example, when we want to watch videos on our mobiles with the sound off because we’re in a public place.

 Designing for everyone is an ambitious goal.
-It involves changing mindsets, immersing yourself in the lives of people very different to you to develop empathy for their struggles, and a willingness to reach for higher-hanging fruit that has a wider-reaching impact.
+It involves changing mindsets, immersing yourself in the lives of people very different to you to develop empathy for their struggles,

 The stories we heard motivate us to help.
 They motivate us to reflect and take on the challenge of discovering solutions.
 This could turn out to be a new product, a service – or a whole heap of interventions.